 SPC Nickel Corp.

 Management Discussion & Analysis

-For the Year Ended August 31, 2025
+For the Three Month Period Ended November 30, 2025

-The following is management's discussion and analysis ("MD&A") of the financial condition and results of operations of SPC Nickel Corp. ("SPC" or the "Company") for the year ended, and as of, August 31, 2025 unless otherwise noted.
-This discussion and analysis should be read in conjunction with the Company's August 31, 2025 year-end financial statements and attached notes, including the section on risks.
-This MD&A is dated December 9, 2025.
+The following is management's discussion and analysis ("MD&A") of the financial condition and interim results of operations of SPC Nickel Corp. ("SPC" or the "Company") for the three months ended November 30, 2025.
+This discussion and analysis should be read in conjunction with the Company's November 30, 2025 interim financial statements and attached notes, as well as the financial statements, notes, and MD&A for the year ended August 31, 2025, including the section on risks.
+This MD&A was prepared as of January 14, 2026.